-Pursuant to section 127A-29, HRS, any person who intentionally, knowingly, or recklessly violates Section IV of this Proclamation or the Travel Rules shall be guilty of a misdemeanor, and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.
+Pursuant to section 127A-29, HRS, any person who intentionally, knowingly, or recklessly violates Section IV of this Proclamation or the Travel

+Rules shall be guilty of a misdemeanor, and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.

-V. Interisland Travel Quarantine
+V. Quarantine for Travel Between Counties

-Pursuant to section 127A-13(a)(1), HRS, and section 127A-12(b)(19), HRS, all persons traveling from within the State to the Islands of Kaua'i, Hawai'i, and the Islands comprising the Counties of Maui and Kalawao, in the State of Hawai'i shall be subject to mandatory self-quarantine.
-The period of self-quarantine shall begin from the day of entry onto the Island and shall last 14 days or the duration of the person's presence on the Island, whichever is shorter.
+Pursuant to section 127A-13(a)(1), HRS, and section 127A-12(b)(19), HRS, all persons traveling from within the State to the counties of Kaua'i, Hawai'i, Maui and Kalawao shall be subject to mandatory self-quarantine.
+The period of self-quarantine shall begin from the day of entry into the county and shall last 14 days or the duration of the person's presence in the county, whichever is shorter.
 All travelers must comply with all applicable State and county rules, directives, and orders related to travelers, including those mandating the verification of data upon arrival at the airport and the completion of any and all documents.
 All provisions of Section IV.C-E and G of the Proclamation apply with full force and effect to this Section.
+The self-quarantine mandated by this section, or any waiver or exemption therefrom, does not affect or in any way impede or supersede the authority of CDC, or DOH pursuant to sections 321-1 and 325-8, HRS, to require persons to quarantine if they subsequently test positive for COVID-19 or if they are a close contact of a person confirmed positive for COVID-19.

-Persons traveling from within the State to the Islands of Kaua'i, Hawai'i, and the Islands comprising the Counties of Maui and Kalawao to perform critical infrastructure functions as identified in Section III.A of the Proclamation shall be subject to self-quarantine but may obtain a limited exemption allowing them to break quarantine only when performing their critical infrastructure functions.
-If a limited exemption is granted to any traveler, such person shall be subject to all quarantine restrictions when not performing their critical infrastructure work or engaging in the activity expressly exempted.
-Persons seeking an exemption from the Interisland Travel Quarantine must contact the appropriate county for review and approval.
-The Director of HIEMA also may grant exemptions from the Interisland Travel Quarantine.
+Persons traveling from within the State to the counties of Kaua'i, Hawai'i, Maui and Kalawao to perform critical infrastructure functions as identified in Section III.A of the Proclamation shall be subject to self-quarantine but may obtain a limited exemption allowing them to break quarantine only when performing their critical infrastructure functions.
+If an exemption is granted to any traveler, such person shall comply with any testing requirements set forth in the exemption and shall be subject to all quarantine restrictions when not performing their critical infrastructure work or engaging in the activity expressly exempted.
+Persons seeking an exemption from the Intercounty Travel Quarantine must contact the appropriate county for review and approval.
+The Director of HIEMA also may grant exemptions from the Intercounty Travel Quarantine.
+An exemption from the Intercounty Travel Quarantine does not affect or in any way impede or supersede the authority of DOH to require persons to quarantine pursuant to sections 321-1 and 325-8, HRS.

-A county may adopt a negative test exception to the Interisland Travel Quarantine, which exception shall be developed in conjunction with the State and integrated with the negative test exception process set forth in Section IV.B.
-A county negative test exception shall be implemented through county emergency orders, rules or proclamations subject to the approval requirements of Section I of this Proclamation.
+A county may adopt a negative test exception to the Intercounty Travel Quarantine, which exception shall be integrated with the State's Safe Travels program and implemented through county emergency orders, rules or proclamations approved in accordance with Section I of this Proclamation.

-Pursuant to section 127A-29, HRS, any person violating the Interisland Travel Quarantine and any applicable State or county rule, directive or order related to travelers, including the completion of any document required by the State or any county, shall be guilty of a misdemeanor, and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.
+Pursuant to section 127A-29, HRS, any person violating the Intercounty Travel Quarantine and any applicable State or county rule, directive or order related to travelers, including the completion of any document required by the State or any county, shall be guilty of a misdemeanor, and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.